Learn about ticks and where they hang out to avoid getting tick bites

 Tick Safety Tips

-- Use bug spray that contains 20-30% DEET or 20% icaridin and pretreat clothes and footwear with 0.5% permethrin if possible (Source: www.cdc.gov/ticks/avoid/on_people.html).
-I got the opportunity to try WindRiver Tick Repellent clothing last year and liked that it had no smell!
+- Use bug spray that contains 20-30% DEET or 20% icaridin and pretreat clothes and footwear with 0.5% permethrin if possible (Source: www.cdc.gov/ticks/prevention).
+I got the opportunity to try WindRiver Tick Repellent clothing last year and liked that it was lined had no smell!
 For more information on which tick repellents to use and how to use them, please see this post: Effective Tick Repellents and How to Use Them.

 - Cover up!
 Wear long sleeved shirts and pants.
 Gaiters should be worn in tall grass or bushes to prevent ticks from getting in at your ankles.
 If you don’t have gaiters, tucking your pants into your socks.